acristofari/ibcn/README.md

 ## Usage

 All codes are in Matlab.
-Two classes of problems are considered, as described in the above paper.
+Two classes of unconstrained problems are considered, as described in the above paper.

 1. For sparse least squares (non-convex problems), just run the file `main_sp_ls.m`.